-November is almost here so it’s time for yet another Plan With Me and this time we will be creating a cozy Fall Bullet Journal setup with the use of some craft paper.
+November is almost here so it’s time for yet another Plan With Me, and this time we will be looking at a cozy Fall Bullet Journal theme setup with the use of some craft paper.

 November is almost upon us so I’m hurrying to create my setup.
 I asked you on Instagram what theme you’d like to see, but nothing you could agree upon – I had a lot of themes and all was different.

 The only theme that came out often was coffee, but I actually already did it last year so if you’re looking for that, check out my post 27 Warm and Cozy Coffee Bullet Journal Inspirations.

 It made me think, though.
 Coffee is something cozy you have while wearing your favorite sweater and warming next to the fire.
 So I figured we can just go for an atmosphere like that.

 Eventually, I came up with an idea of a cozy theme with the use of kraft paper.
-I felt like the colors I chose together with the kraft paper will create a very Fall feel to the setup.
+I felt like the colors I chose together with the kraft paper, they will create a very Fall feel to the setup.

 Be sure to scroll down to see my Plan With Me video as well.